charlesasoluka/zkSNARKs-Based-KYC/README.md

-# ZK KYC System - Privacy-Preserving Identity Verification
+# Secure ZK KYC System - Enterprise-Grade Privacy-Preserving Identity Verification

-A complete zero-knowledge proof system for privacy-preserving identity verification using **Tornado Cash architecture**.
-This system demonstrates how users can prove their eligibility for services (like voting or access control) without revealing their actual identity, using cryptographic commitments and zero-knowledge proofs.
+A complete, **production-ready** zero-knowledge proof system for privacy-preserving identity verification using **enhanced Tornado Cash architecture**.
+This secure implementation includes formal threat modeling, comprehensive security constraints, and cryptographic binding to prevent common attacks.
+Users can prove their eligibility for services without revealing their identity, using enhanced cryptographic commitments and zero-knowledge proofs.

 ## 🏗️ Architecture